Coastal Infrastructure Accounting

 Physical asset account (quay walls)

 To demonstrate the PIM approach, we calculate the 2025 asset account for port quay walls constructed progressively from 2005--2015.
+All current-price columns are stated in 2025 prices unless otherwise noted.

 Step 1: Revalue historical investment to 2025 prices